-After taking a week-long cooking class in Italy, my friend Mark brought back this traditional Tuscan recipe and made it for his wife.
-Truth be told when my friend Sonna first described it to me- how the broccoli was cooked down for a long time, I had some reservations.
+After a week-long cooking class in Tuscany, my good friend Mark brought back this traditional recipe and made it for his wife.
+As a chef, I've always been fascinated by the way classic regional dishes highlight humble ingredients, so when my friend Sonna described this pasta-where broccoli is cooked down slowly until it becomes a silky, creamy sauce-I was intrigued.

-• pasta- orecchiette pasta- translates to “little ear”.
+• Orecchiette pasta- translates to “little ear”.
 An ear-shaped pasta that literally cradles the sauce.
 Feel free to use other pasta shapes.

-• anchovy paste or sub miso paste (or sub 1-2 mashed anchovies)
+• Anchovy paste- for a vegan option, sub white miso paste (or sub 1-2 mashed whole anchovies)

-• freshly grated pecorino cheese– freshly grated is BEST here as pre-grated often has caking agents that prevent the sauce from getting creamy.
+• Pecorino cheese– freshly grated is BEST here as pre-grated often has caking agents that prevent the sauce from getting creamy.
+Sub parmesan, FYI, pecorino is saltier.

 • Optional Garnishes: truffle oil, fresh basil ribbons, toasted pine nuts, toasted bread crumbs, or olives.